Continuing Education Activity

 - Explain the importance of improving care coordination among the interprofessional team to enhance the delivery of care for patients who can benefit from therapy with pancrelipase.

-Pancrelipase, which is a combination of lipase, protease, and amylase, has been shown to benefit patients with exocrine pancreatic insufficiency.
+Pancrelipase, a combination of lipase, protease, and amylase, has been shown to benefit patients with exocrine pancreatic insufficiency.

 - Pancreatic resection: Loss of glandular tissue or duct occlusion post-procedure